- City of Bellaire

 List of Provided Services

-• Make site visits to review flooding, drainage and sewer problems and provide one-on-one advice to property owners.
+- Discuss flooding, drainage and sewer problems and provide advice to property owners.

-• Provide advice and assistance on retrofitting techniques, such as, elevating buildings above flood levels or the Base Flood Elevation (BFE), dry floodproofing, wet floodproofing and protecting basements from sewer backup.
-Also, information on the installation of barriers, berms, levees and floodwalls around individual buildings or structures is available.
+- Provide advice and assistance on retrofitting techniques, such as, elevating buildings at or above the Design Flood Elevation (DFE), dry floodproofing, wet floodproofing and protecting buildings from sewer backups.

-• Upon request, the City of Bellaire can provide copies of finished construction elevation certificates for insurable structures completed within the 100-year special flood hazard area since joining the Community Rating System in August of 2021.
+- Upon request, the City of Bellaire can provide copies of finished construction elevation certificates for insurable structures completed within the 100-year special flood hazard area and the 500-year medium flood hazard area since joining the Community Rating System in April of 2022.